dhanushofc/chat-app-backend/README.md

 cd chat-app-backend
 npm install

-Create a .env file in the root folder:
+//Create a .env file in the root folder:
 MONGO_URI=your-mongodb-connection-url

-Start the server:
+//Start the server:
 node server.js

-Your backend will run at:
+//Your backend will run at:
 http://localhost:5000
 ```